gappuser/qryptr/README.md

 # qryptr - airgapped ecc text messenger

-Are you a smartphone user worried about [spyware](https://en.wikipedia.org/wiki/Spyware), [advanced actors](https://en.wikipedia.org/wiki/Advanced_persistent_threat), [backdoors](https://en.wikipedia.org/wiki/Backdoor_(computing) or [side-channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack)?
+Are you a smartphone user worried about [spyware](https://en.wikipedia.org/wiki/Spyware), [advanced actors](https://en.wikipedia.org/wiki/Advanced_persistent_threat), [backdoors](https://en.wikipedia.org/wiki/Backdoor_(computing)) or [side-channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack)?
+These routinely circumvent end-to-end encryption through keyloggers, screen capture and compromised keys.
 We introduce a simple airgapped device to counter such threats.

-Plain text messages are ECC encrypted and sharedd as QR codes using your smartphone.
+Plain text messages are ECC encrypted and displayed as QR codes on this device.
+These QR codes can be photographed and shared using your smartphone.
+This method offers additional endpoint security.

-Encryption and decryption is done on an airgapped device, therefore cryptographic keys cannot easily be compromised and plaintext cannot be read using key capture or screen capture.
+This repository contains all hardware and software to create such a device, which allows text messages of up to 299 characters.

 <img src="./images/basic11.png" width="30%" height="30%">